It sounds like you fell into jewellery making somewhat by happenstance. How would you describe your journey?

 Having worked in the dental industry for over fifteen years, I became accustomed to using intricate handheld tools and realised I loved creating with my hands.
 While watching the dentists carve and shape teeth, I was inspired to create something of my own.

-Not long after at my sister's baby shower, we were using tools to thread beads onto wire.
+Many years and a Nursing degree later, at my sister's baby shower, we were using tools to thread beads onto wire.
 That was when I knew – this was what I wanted to be doing.

 I bought my own pliers, beads, wire and a hand drill; set myself up in my boyfriend's shed and began creating.
 My desire to create grew, so I attended a half-day silversmithing course.

 Realising the limitations of carving silver, I started doing research into the lost-wax carving technique.
 By combining this technique with silversmithing my creative ideas became limitless.

 Over time, as my hobby progressed, my collection of tools grew.
 I needed more space.
 Eventually I took over my (now) husband's office and set up the HALI MOTIF studio.

 Before I had even found out that I was pregnant, I designed one of my first pieces ‘The Mother Pendant’.
 After creating a number of designs, I built and launched my own website in December 2019.

 My very first sale was the ‘Moon Visage Pendant’ which is still one of the most loved pieces to date.